replot/replot-map/README.md

 - `tooltip` defaults to `true`, `false` turns the tooltip off
 - `tooltipColor` defaults to `light`, it can be set to `light` or `dark`
 - `tooltipContents` defaults to data associated with the location (title, weight)

+TODO: INSERT AN IMAGE HERE (tooltip off, on & dark, default: on & light)

 #### User-provided Tooltip Function
 Users can customize what is displayed inside the tooltip with a function.
 Expected arguments to the function are the title of the location and the data for the specific location hovered over.
 The function should return JSX.